voucherifyio/sunrise-for-commerce-tools-integration/README.md

 > **activeCart.customLineItems** there are information about your summary Voucher and currency detail

-# Changes in our sunrise fork
+## Changes in our sunrise fork

 In purpose to use our commercetools example application Sunrise SPA https://github.com/commercetools/sunrise-spa with Voucherify integration you need to make some changes in code.
 You can simply use our Sunrise fork with following changes

-> **CartDetail.vue** is our main component related to cart.
-There is only single change - passing cart object to **AddDiscountCodeForm** component This component contains two main children where chagnes was realized.
+**CartDetail.vue** is our main component related to cart.
+There is only single change - passing cart object to **AddDiscountCodeForm** component This component contains there main children where chagnes was realized.
-> - CartLikePriceDetail,
+- CartLikePriceDetail,
-> - AddDiscountCodeForm,
+- AddDiscountCodeForm,
-> - CartLikeContentDetail
+- CartLikeContentDetail

 ```vue
 <AddDiscountCodeForm :cart="cart" />
 ```

-### CartLikePriceDetail
+#### CartLikePriceDetail

-> In **CartLikePriceDetail.vue** DiscountCodes component was made dependen on discountVoucherifyCodesExist and template about discount was a bit changed
+In **CartLikePriceDetail.vue** DiscountCodes component was made dependen on discountVoucherifyCodesExist and template about discount was a bit changed

 ```vue
 <div>
     (...)